 The Boot & Shoe Pub is a 17th Century Coaching Inn and sits right in the middle of the village.
-It is always very busy, and to see why you only need to take a wander accross there whether just for a quick drink to quench your thirst, or to spend a little more time and have a meal and a get together with friends, as Ben and Jan Mandale along with their family and staff, will welcome you like long lost friends.
+It is always very busy, and to see why you only need to take a wander across there whether just for a quick drink to quench your thirst, or to spend a little more time and have a meal and a get together with friends.
+Ben and Jan Mandale along with their family and staff, will welcome you like long lost friends.

 Village Shop, Post Office and Tea Room

-Almost opposite the Pub we are lucky enought still to have our village shop and post office.
-Run by Annette and Gerry, you will find just about anything you might find yourself short of, and the Post Office side of things is a real bonus o have.
+Almost opposite the Pub we are lucky enough still to have our village shop and post office.
+Run by Andrew James, you will find just about anything you might find yourself short of, and the Post Office side of things is a real bonus o have.

 Cycle Cafe & Quirky Workshops

-Run by Annie Swarbrick, this facinating little place has two bites at the cherry regsrding it's visitors.
+Annie Swarbrick who runs this facinating little place has two bites at the cherry regarding it's visitors.